CGPlusPlus/CI_MSP2/README.md

     But the teams needed to be a random 10 teams.
 This meant I needed to utilise 2 arrays, one with all teams and one with a random 10 teams.
     Using random sort function to ensure data was random, I could then select the first 10 teams for the second array.

-•   There is a still persisting issue with selecting the same tile will make a match.
+•   There was an issue were selecting the same tile twice would make an incorrect match.
-    Unfortunately this is an unsolved issue.
+    To solve this I checked for the card ID and compared them.
+    If the IDs are the same, the browser throws an alert to the User asking to select two different cards and resets the flipped images.

 •   There is also an issue where selecting more than 2 cards before the setTimeout expires causes a glitch.
     The glitch will cause the 3rd or subsequent card to stay 'revealed'.